sethhenrymorgan/seth_website/content/home/teaching.md

 +++

-I was lead teaching assistant for the following courses at Duke University:
+I have served as teaching assistant for the following courses at Duke University:

-- PubPol 810: Microeconomics & Policy
+- Public Policy 810: Microeconomics & Policy
+- Public Policy 303: Microeconomic Tools for Policy Analysis
+- Public Policy 304: Economics of the Public Sector